mrirecon/enlive/README.md

 Finally, the resulting .png's are arranged using `imagemagick` (tested with ImageMagick 6.9.7-4).

-There is a top-level `bash`-script called `doit.sh` which should automatically generate all figures and place them in the output directory.
+There is a top-level `bash`-script called `run.sh` which should automatically generate all figures and place them in the output directory.
 The necessary versions of `bart` and `view` are downloaded and compiled automatically.

 Please note that total runtime of all scripts is likely to exceed 12 hours.
 However, more than 95% of that time  is spent on the SAKE reconstructions for Figures 8 and 9.